roboflow/supervision/docs/how_to/count_in_zone.md

 ## Run Inference

-We can run inference on a video using the `sv.process_video` function.
+We can run inference on a video using the [sv.process_video](https://supervision.roboflow.com/utils/video/#process_video) function.
 This function accepts a callback that runs inference on each frame and compiles the results into a video.

-Below, we can call our YOLOv8 model, annotate predictions and zones, then savethe results to a file called `result.mp4`.
+Below, we can call our YOLOv8 model, annotate predictions and zones, then save the results to a file called `result.mp4`.

 ```python
 def process_frame(frame: np.ndarray, i) -> np.ndarray: